The Route Police

-Why Open-Minded People Are Often the Least Tolerant
+Why who claim to be Open-Minded Are Often the Least Tolerant

 People who claim to be "open-minded" are often the least tolerant of different choices.